• Skip to primary navigation

 I only recently decided to make this Mexican shredded beef at home and I am sure glad I did.
 It is really easy to make and really big on flavor.
 It's perfect for a small group or a larger crowd.

-This barbacoa recipe is similar to my authentic Texas chili since they both use chuck roast and dried chile peppers.
-This Mexican barbacoa pairs well with easy homemade Spanish rice or with corn tortillas and made into barbacoa tacos (more on the tacos below.)
+This barbacoa recipe is similar to my Texas chili since they use chuck roast and dried chile peppers.
+This Mexican barbacoa pairs well with quick Spanish rice or with corn tortillas and is made into barbacoa tacos (more on the tacos below.)

 barbacoa ingredients